Artilleryjoe/Quantum-Computing/Grovers-Search/README.md

 This project demonstrates Grover's search algorithm using Qiskit by finding a marked item in a list.

+This software includes cryptographic functionality that may be subject to U.S. Export Administration Regulations (EAR).
+It is classified as EAR99 and released under a public open-source license.
+This code is intended for lawful use and research purposes only.

 ## Features
 - Implementation of Grover's algorithm for a small search space
 - Oracle construction for the marked element